 First of all, you need to manage time-wasting activities.
-Three strategies to help with this are:
+Four strategies to help with this are:

 Forbidding workers from getting distracted isn’t the goal.
 That only makes people more uncomfortable and less likely to stay engaged.
 Rather, you want to channel those distractions into something else, possibly by turning them into a chance for people to socialize and bond.
 Stronger connections with co-workers lead to more engaged employees and a more positive workplace.